 About the Book

-JPS’s new holiday books take us through the joys, spirit, and meaning of the seasons.
+JPS’s holiday books take us through the joys, spirit, and meaning of the seasons.
 View the full Celebrating the Jewish Year series.
 Blending the old and the new, they ground us in the origins and traditions of each holiday and open up to us ways we can add our own expression to these special days.
 Although synagogue ritual is touched upon, the real focus here is on our personal connections to each holiday and our home observance.

 As we move from season to season, Paul Steinberg shares with us a rich collection of readings from many of the Jewish greats—Maimonides, Rashi, Nachmanides, Shlomo Carlebach, Marge Piercy, Elie Wiesel, Martin Buber, Abraham Joshua Heschel, Arthur Green, and others—and he guides us in discovering for ourselves the many treasures within each text.
 The readings teach us about the history of each holiday, as well as its theological, ethical, agricultural, and seasonal importance and interpretation; others give us inspiration and much food for thought.